Looking for someone with razor-sharp eyes?

 - accuracy of grammar, spelling, syntax and punctuation

 - clarity of expression, flow of text, wordiness and jargon

-- consistency in formatting, illustrations, capitalisation, italics, numerals, references and layout
+- consistency in formatting, illustrations, capitalisation, hyphenation, italics, numerals, references and layout

 - hyperlinks are working

-Proofreading is the final stage of editing before publication, when the written material has already been edited, laid out, designed and suggested amendments from the copyediting stage have been incorporated.
+Proofreading is the final stage of editing before publication, after the written material has already been edited, laid out, designed and suggested amendments from the copyediting stage have been incorporated.
 Major changes are not suggested in this stage.
-A proofread will usually involve reviewing the document for minor errors in formatting or the text.
+A proofread usually involves reviewing the document for minor errors in formatting, spelling, punctuation, consistency or grammar.

 You can check out examples of my previous work here.